Unemployability or TDIU:

-If the claimant has only one service-connected condition, that condition must be scheduler rated at least 60% or more;
+Single Condition Rating: If the veteran has only one service-connected condition, that condition must be scheduler rated at 60% or more.

-If the claimant has two or more service-connected conditions, at least one of those conditions must be rated at 40% or more, and the veteran's combined VA disability rating must be 70% or more; and
+Multiple Condition Rating: If the veteran has two or more service-connected conditions, at least one of those conditions must be rated at 40% or more, and the combined VA disability rating must be 70% or more.

-To establish "unemployability" or "inability to substantially maintain gainful employment," the veteran must provide evidence of unemployment due to service-connected conditions, employment history records (hours worked, gross annual income, and dates of employment), and medical evidence that the veteran's service-connected condition renders them totally disabled and unemployable, generally a doctor's opinion letter.
+To establish "unemployability" or the "inability to substantially maintain gainful employment," veterans must provide evidence of unemployment resulting from their service-connected conditions.
+This includes employment history records, such as hours worked, gross annual income, and dates of employment.
+Additionally, medical evidence, such as a doctor's opinion letter, is crucial in demonstrating that the service-connected condition renders the veteran totally disabled and unemployable.

-Although it is always better to submit a specific claim for TDIU, the VA has a duty to look for potential TDIU claims based on the evidence in the claimant's VA claims file, known as a "C-file."
-The VA is required to review the claims for TIDU, even if not explicitly requested by the veteran because entitlement to TDIU is part of every claim for VA disability compensation.
-Upon reviewing the claim, the VA determines if TDIU is an appropriate award for the claim.
-The veteran can submit evidence of unemployability after an initial decision denying TDIU; if a claim for scheduler benefits is still being processed.
+While it is ideal to submit a specific claim for TDIU, the VA has a duty to identify potential TDIU claims based on the evidence in the veteran's VA claims file, also known as a "C-file."
+Even if a veteran does not explicitly request TDIU, the VA is obligated to review the claims for TDIU as it is part of every claim for VA disability compensation.
+If the initial decision denies TDIU, the veteran can submit evidence of unemployability while a claim for scheduler benefits is still being processed.